owo93/c-course/README.md

 ## 📃 Adding an Assignment

 1. Navigate to the cloned repository's directory.
-2. Create a new file or directory for your assignment.
+2. **Create a new file**: Navigate to the appropriate directory (for example, `week-03`), and create your new file there.
+An example of a file name could be `assignment-1.c`.
-3. Add your assignment files to this new directory.
+3. After making your changes to the repository, run the following commands to commit your changes to the local repository

 ```bash
 git add .